Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 ![image](https://github.com/Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/assets/62758405/f6810901-331a-4cd6-b26d-f09e014681a8)

 #### Analysis
+The results show that customers with IDs 29335, 55533, 82772, 93888 are an upsell oppurtunity for the business as they either have subscription for just a single product or have atleast 5000 or more registered users or satisfy both conditions.

 ### Tracking user activity with frontend events
 The design team has recently redesigned the customer support page.They want to run an A/B test in order to gauge how the newly designed page performs compared to the original one.
 They need the analytics team to track user activity via frontend events such as button clicking, page viewing etc to better inform the product team for future iterations.
 The experiment results will be sued to make the final prodcut reccomendations.